 The Benefits of Castile Soap

-Originally produced in the region of Castile, Spain, this non-toxic soap is oil-based.
+Originally produced in the region of Castile, Spain, this non-toxic vegan bar soap is oil-based.
 Popular oil choices include olive, hemp, jojoba, and coconut.
 You can also find it with alternative oils such as walnut, sunflower seed, avocado, or almond.

 Biodegradable and entirely vegan by nature, this environmentally friendly soap can be used for countless household purposes.
 The same gentle cleanser you use in your daily shower could also be used to wipe your counters or shampoo your dog.